Water Supply Runtime Calculator

 • Onsite storage tank(s) connected only to the primary water supply,

-• Onsite or offsite secondary water source that supplies onsite storage tank(s),
+• Onsite or offsite secondary water source that supplies onsite storage tank(s), and

-• Onsite or offsite secondary water source that directly supplies critical load(s),
+• Onsite or offsite secondary water source that directly supplies critical load(s)

 To see the calculations behind the results, click the “Show Calculations” checkbox.
 Click “Example” to see an example analysis including entered data and results.